ChristelleNieves/Studio-Ghibli-Archive/README.md

 # Studio-Ghibli-Archive
-An iOS application that displays information about the Studio Ghibli films and characters
+An iOS application that displays information about the Studio Ghibli films and characters using data from the Studio Ghibli API.